wp-plugins/auto-featured-image-from-title/readme.txt

 = How can I customize the font, colors, and image to match my site? =

 You can customize the generated image somewhat via the options page which can be found in under Settings > Auto Featured Image.
+The <a href="http://designsbychris.com/auto-featured-image-from-title/">PRO version</a> also allows you to upload and use your own fonts and background images.

 = When does the plugin create an image for my new blog post? =